White clothing in Korea: Symbolism

 The clothes have been interpreted in various ways over time.
 The historian Choe Nam-seon saw the clothes as a symbol of Korean stubbornness.
 Yanagi Sōetsu reportedly viewed the color white as feminine.
 In the 1980s, South Korean democratic movements adopted the clothes as a symbol of democracy, pro-reunification sentiment, and anti-Americanism.

 "White-clothed people"

-In the early 1920s, the term paegŭiminjok, sometimes paegŭidongpo, began to be used to describe the Korean people.
+In the early 1920s, the term paegŭiminjok, sometimes paegŭidongp'o, began to be used to describe the Korean people.

 Both terms express nationalism.
-The term minjok (ethnos, race; lit. 'people clan') became popular due to the rise of the related Japanese term minzoku.
+The term minjok (ethnos, folk; lit. 'people clan') became popular due to the rise of the related Japanese term minzoku.
 Minzoku emerged during the 1880s to highlight the concept of a distinct and homogeneous Japanese identity.
 Koreans adopted and kept it, in spite of the fact that Japan ended up abandoning it in the short term to accommodate the assimilation of its non-Japanese colonial subjects.
 Dongpo also has a similar connotation; it can be literally translated as "born of the same womb".

 These terms developed, alongside the Korean independence movement, as a reaction to the colonization of Korea.
 It symbolized a unique Korean identity, with millennia of continuity.